MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-rule-to-file-mail-items-from-a-manager-and-flag-them-for-follow-up.md

 - csharp
 ---

-# How to: Create a Rule to File Mail Items from a Manager and Flag Them for Follow-Up
+# Create a Rule to File Mail Items from a Manager and Flag Them for Follow-Up

 This example shows how to set up a rule to file mail items from the user’s manager and flag them for follow up.